10 Common Mistakes New Drywall Professionals Make And How To Avoid Them

 The use of incorrect tools is the third error that drywall installers commit.
 The improper equipment might lead to subpar work and damage to the plasterboard sheets.
 For instance, using a utility knife rather than a plasterboard saw might lead to uneven and jagged edges.

 Invest in the appropriate instruments for the work to prevent making this error.
-A plasterboard saw utility knife, tape knife, screw gun, and sandpaper are a few necessary drywall installation equipment.
+A plasterboard saw, utility knife, tape knife, screw gun, and sandpaper are a few necessary pieces of drywall installation equipment.

 Not Applying Enough Mud

 Applying insufficient mud to the drywall work is the fourth error.
-Applying too little mud might lead to a joint that is weak and prone to fracture.
-Additionally, it could make it difficult to get a smooth finish.
+Applying too little mud can lead to a weak and prone-to-fracture joint.
+Additionally, it could make it challenging to get a smooth finish.

-Apply enough mud to thoroughly cover the joint to prevent this error.
+Apply enough mud to cover the joint to prevent this error thoroughly.
 Spread the mud evenly over the joint using a taping knife, being sure to fill up any gaps or holes.
 Apply enough mud to make a smooth surface free of lumps and bumps.

 Over-sanding the Joint